 So, I use cryptsetup to encrypt a drive I have, so I would really like to continue using cryptsetup.

-It is easy to emerge cryptsetup with emerge --ask sys-fs/cryptsetup.
+It is easy to emerge cryptsetup with emerge --ask sys-fs/cryptsetup

-Then, trying to run it, for example cryptsetup benchmark, I got the error:
+Then, trying to run it, for example cryptsetup benchmark

 Required kernel crypto interface not available.